mediawrangler/TravisTestCourse/README.md

 ---
 * Run `gulp` to start a server with a continuous build process
 * Run `gulp build` to build the production assets and application to `public/`
+* Run `gulp module` to scaffold a new module and begin

 * More Information: [Here](http://everfi.github.io/ContentPartnerAPI/process/build-process.html)